The Goddards and Ilkeston Brass Band

 The Goddard children

+Misleadingly Adeline then writes that “John had three sons and one daughter”.
 In fact John and Ruth had at least 12 children — the first two, both daughters, born before the couple were married.

-— John, the eldest son, worked at Ball’s, and became the first landlord of the Anchor Inn, Market Street, (according to Adeline’s recollections)
+“John, the eldest son, worked at Ball’s, and became the first landlord of the Anchor Inn, Market Street”, (according to Adeline’s recollections)

-— Aged 19, daughter Hannah gave birth to her illegitimate son Joseph on August 23rd 1852 but he died, five months later, on January 20th 1853 from ‘convulsions and water in the head’.
+Aged 19, daughter Hannah gave birth to her illegitimate son Joseph Goddard on August 23rd, 1852 but he died, five months later, on January 20th, 1853 from ‘convulsions and water in the head‘.
 He was an ‘enfeebled’ child and an inquest was informed by Dr. George Blake Norman that his condition could have been due to the habitual use of laudanum which the child had been given from three weeks after his birth.
 Hannah produced an unlabeled bottle and argued that she had been persuaded by neighbours to dose Joseph with laudanum to relieve his pain, not knowing the possible effects of doing so.
 Once more a general caution was issued to shopkeepers to label clearly bottles containing poisons and harmful substances.

 Mary was one month old when she died in September 1835.

-On the date of the 1881 Census (the night of Sunday April 3rd) Ellen was at the family home, shared with her parents-in-law, fellmonger Frederick and Jane (nee Kirchen), brother-in-law Frederick junior, and ten-month-old daughter Millicent Eva Hardyman.
+On the date of the 1881 Census (the night of Sunday April 3rd) Ellen was at the family home, shared with her parents-in-law, fellmonger Frederick Hardyman and Jane (nee Kirchen), brother-in-law Frederick junior, and ten-month-old daughter Millicent Eva Hardyman.

-Question; But where was husband William Henry?
+Question: But where was husband William Henry?

 Leaving Constable Smith to guard the rest of the offending meat in the shop, Sergeant Handley, Constable Ashton and Charles Haslam paid a visit to William Henry’s slaughter house, close by.
-When they returned Smith had been thrown out of the shop and the butcher was now inside, behind a locked door, armed with a saw, and threatening anyone who tried to enter.
+When they returned P.C.
+Smith had been thrown out of the shop and the butcher was now inside, behind a locked door, armed with a saw, and threatening anyone who tried to enter.

+Well try they did!!
 An entry was forced and the result was an asaualt upon Smith and Ashton.

 William Henry was carted off to the police cells and on Monday appeared at Heanor Petty Sessions where he was fined £1 with 10s costs.

-Fanny’s other illegitimate daughter was Harriett Goddard who on June 14th 1881 married Chapel Street grocer Samuel Smith, a first cousin of George Clay Smith.
+Fanny’s second illegitimate daughter was Harriett Goddard who on June 14th 1881 married Chapel Street grocer Samuel Smith, a first cousin of George Clay Smith.
 At her marriage Harriet named her father as ‘John Neal, publican’.

 They are buried together in Park Cemetery (grave number 10081), next to that of their daughter Annie May who had married Arthur Reuben Johnson.